-Violet Saunders has moved to the town of Four Paths so her mother can be closer to her family.
+Violet Saunders and her mother have moved to the town of Four Paths so they can be closer to their family.
 After suffering multiple tragedies, this little town could just be what they need to sooth their souls.
 It isn’t long before Violet finds out that her new home is not going to be her salvation.
 The town is weird.
-The founder’s descendants are worshipped like god, everyone seems to be looking at her and an overwhelming atmosphere of fear hangs over the town.
-It is when she finds out that her own ancestor is a founder that she gets pulled in to the mysteries and secrets the town concealing.
-As she forms new bonds with Harper, Isaac, Justin and May who are the children of the other founder families, she finds that a something blood- thirsty is lurking in the woods and their family histories.
+The founder’s descendants are worshipped like gods, everyone seems to be looking at her and an overwhelming atmosphere of fear hangs over the town.
+It is when she finds out that her own ancestor is a founder that she gets pulled in to the mysteries and secrets the town is concealing.
+As she forms new bonds with Harper, Isaac, Justin and May who are the children of the other founder families, she finds that something blood- thirsty is lurking in the woods and in their families histories.

 The story is fast moving but Herman doesn’t skimp on character development.
 Each character has their own history and some have a ton of baggage to carry with them.
 I loved that so many of the character expressed queer feelings.
 The main character is bisexual and her expression of that felt really natural.
 I loved how Harman brought in little romantic elements to the novel.
 It didn’t overwhelm the plot and it felt real.
 There were moments where I could feel exactly what was going on in Harper and Isaac’s hearts because it took me right back to how I had felt in my teenage years.

 There is something about this book that reminds me of the Umbrella Academy and I think that is because of two things.
 The first is that none of the characters in this book are completely without a fault.
 Even the characters who are heroes have moments in which you might question their morality.
 I loved that this was the case.
 Who wants a perfect hero?!